 Space Engineers is inspired by reality and by how things work.
 Think about modern-day NASA technology extrapolated 60 years into the future.
 Space Engineers strives to follow the laws of physics and doesn't use technologies that wouldn't be feasible in the near future.

 To be honest, for the sake of intuitive gameplay, we had to make a few sacrifices to “realism elitism” - jump drive, artificial gravity, max velocity, reactor efficacy, static grid, immovable asteroids, etc.

 Space Engineers concentrates on construction and exploration aspects, but can be played as a survival shooter as well.
 We expect players will avoid engaging in direct engineer-to-engineer combat and instead use their creativity and engineering skills to build war machines and fortifications to survive in space and on planets.
 Space Engineers shouldn’t be about troops; it should be about the machinery you build.

 STATE OF THE GAME

-This means that the game is under development and is being improved on a regular basis - through updates that add and polish features and content, optimizations and bug fixes.
-Like us on Facebook, follow us on Twitter and you will be notified on all updates.
+Like us on Facebook, follow us on Twitter and you will be notified on all news & updates.